Fire Safety Tips for Every Household and Business

 Inspect and Clean Your Chimney Regularly

 It is important to inspect the venting of your heating appliance regularly.
 Check for cracks, obstructions, or other damage.
-Clean out your ash pan and be on the lookout for bits of masonry or ceramic in the debris you remove, as this can indicate internal damage to the chimney.
+Be on the lookout for bits of masonry or ceramic in the ash pan, as this can indicate internal damage to the chimney.
 Last but not least, it is important to check regularly for creosote accumulation.
-This tar-like substance accumulates in the venting of your stove and in the chimney flue, and can cause a chimney fire.
+Creosote is a tar-like substance that is normally completely burnt, but accumulates in the venting if the fire is not hot enough, usually due to burning wet, unseasoned (“green”) wood.
+Creosote is highly combustible, and this is what causes a chimney fire.
 Chimney fires are a very dangerous situation that we see every winter here in Pawlet.
 These fires can damage chimneys severely, and can also escape the chimney and cause a structure fire.
 Regular maintenance to remove creosote accumulation is essential to prevent these fires.
-If you’re not sure how to inspect or clean your chimney, call a professional chimney sweep for help.
+If you’re not sure how to clean your chimney, call a professional chimney sweep for help.
 There are “creosote-eater” products on the market that claim to burn off creosote in your chimney by burning the product in the stove, but these products are NOT a substitute for regular inspection.
-If creosote is still present after using the product, it needs to be mechanically removed by sweeping the chimney.